mamisaki/TractoFlowProc/README.md

 See the [INSTALL](INSTALL.md) file to set up the environment.
 These instructions assume that the TractFlowProc scripts are stored in ~/TractFlowProc and the workspace is ~/TractFlow_workspace.

 ## 1. Prepare data files
-Create an input data folder (e.g. ~/TractFlow_workspace/input_data).
+Create an input data folder (e.g. ~/TractFlow_workspace/input).
-Place the data file for each subject (e.g. S1, S2, ...) into the input_data folder.
+Place the data file for each subject (e.g. S1, S2, ...) into the input folder.
 The data structure is as follows:
-input_data
+input
 &nbsp;&nbsp;├── S1
 &nbsp;&nbsp;│ ├── dwi.nii.gz
 &nbsp;&nbsp;│ ├── bval